10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 SEO Meta Tags (Screenshot) Example of How to Add Meta Tags to a Blog Post

-While there’s a lot of debate in the SEO community on whether meta tags actually boost your on-page SEO or not in 2022, I like to believe that at the very least… they don’t hurt!
+While the SEO community is debating whether meta tags actually boost on-page SEO in 2024, I believe that, at the very least, they don’t hurt!

-In theory, meta tags reinforce to search engines what exactly your specific post or page is all about.
-Think of it as adding a handful of (5 to 10) keyword phrases that describe your article.
+In theory, meta tags reinforce to search engines what your specific post or page is about.
+Consider adding a handful of (5 to 10) keyword phrases that describe your article.

 Plus, it won’t take you more than a minute or two to include a few of the most relevant meta tags for your blog post—so it doesn’t hurt to include them, just in case they help move the needle with on-page SEO.